oneapi-src/oneDAL/docs/source/onedal/algorithms/ensembles/decision-forest.rst

 Inference methods: *Dense* and *Hist*
 -------------------------------------

-*Dense* and *hist* inference methods performs prediction by the same way: to solve the problem for each given query vector :math:`x_i`, the algorithm finds the leaf node in a tree in the forest that gives:
+*Dense* and *hist* inference methods perform prediction in the same way: to solve the problem for each given query vector :math:`x_i`, the algorithm finds the leaf node in a tree in the forest that gives: